mahnoor-shahid/Pytorch-Fundamentals/README.md

  - Python Intermediate
  - Machine Learning Techniques

-File can be opened using any tool that supports the .ipynb format.
-For example, Jupyter Notebook or PyCharm.
+Files can be opened using any tool that supports the .ipynb and .py format.
+For example, Jupyter Notebook or PyCharm or VSCode.

  # Created By
  **Mahnoor Shahid** - Initial work